-Using LCDS Print Description Language provides information on how to use PDL to program LCDS job descriptions that can be used on the Xerox DocuPrint 75/90 and 100/115/135/155/180 Enterprise Printing Systems, the DocuPrint 75 MX, and other Xerox laser printing systems.
+Using LCDS Print Description Language provides information on how to use PDL to program LCDS job descriptions that can be used on any Xerox FreeFlow Print Server-based printing system featuring LCDS.
+Examples of these systems include, but are not limited to: the Xerox DocuPrint 75/90 and 100/115/135/155/180 Enterprise Printing Systems, the DocuPrint 75 MX, the Xerox DocuTech 128/155/180 HighLight Color Printing System, and the Xerox Nuvera 100/120 family of printing systems.